biopragmatics/oquat/docs/unknowns/source/foodon.md

 # foodon

-## `APNI` (17)
+## `APNI`

+There are 17 usages of `APNI` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20APNI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20APNI).

 | curie        |   usages | nodes                                                             |
 |--------------|----------|-------------------------------------------------------------------|